 Although the willow produces yellow flowers in springtime, the leaves are the main show.
 They grow simple and lance-shaped, up to 8 inches long and 4 inches wide.
-A tender green when they appear in early spring, they quickly mature to dark green and then blaze yellow in autumn just before falling.
+A tender green color when they appear in early spring, they quickly mature to dark green and then blaze yellow in autumn just before falling.

-Annual Growth Cycle
+Weeping Willow's Annual Growth Cycle

-The leaves grow in quickly, covering the tree in a matter of weeks, and new growth approaches 36 inches a year until the tree attains its mature size.
+The leaves grow in quickly, covering the tree in a matter of weeks.
+Cal Poly Urban Forest Ecosystems Institute notes that weeping willow is a fast-grower that adds 36 to 127 inches off height each year until the tree attains its mature size.
 In the fall, the willow leaves turn yellow but remain on the tree long after many other leaves have fallen.
-Winter brings a season of dormancy where the tree ceases growing and remains inactive.
+Weeping willow trees in winter enter a season of dormancy where the tree ceases growing and remains inactive.

 To irrigate all this foliage, willow roots aggressively seek water in the underlying soil, spreading three times as far as the tree's drip line in all directions.
 The roots remain fairly close to the surface but can easily become invasive.
 Think twice before planting a weeping willow near your sewer or water lines, since its roots are strong enough to break through pipes and lift sidewalks.

-- Bellarmine University: Weeping Willow
+Weeping Willow Care